Offering courses and teaching art is a great way to develop a new source of income in your art business.

 While there are thousands of tools for making a course online.
 (Seriously, Google it).

-The reason I chose the tools I did was that they work well with my existing art website.
+The reason I chose the tools I did were because they work well with my existing art website.
 Which runs entirely on WordPress.

 Diving deeper, my store runs on a WordPress plugin called WooCommerce.

-There is an extension of the WooCommerce plugin called Sensei.
+There is an extension of the WooCommerce plugin called WooCommerce Paid Courses.
 Which is what I used to manage the actual transactions, course content, and membership access for paying students.
 To deliver emails and make forms for people to signup for my email list I use ConvertKit.

 Once you’ve nailed down a course idea, You can start building your course.